galasec/snmpup/README.md

 SNMP Up is a project that simplifies the configuration and management of the Simple Network Management Protocol Daemon (`snmpd`) using Ansible.
 This README provides an overview of the project, its features, and instructions on how to get started.

+In the first deployment we use it on PRTG service but in a new version it's developed on another services like `Influxdb` and `Grafana`.

 ## Table of Contents

 1. [Introduction](#snmp-up-with-ansible)